symfony/symfony-docs/reference/configuration/framework.rst

 ........

 **type**: ``string`` **default**: ``null``

-.. versionadded:: 4.3

-    The ``endpoint`` option was introduced in Symfony 4.3.

 By default, the :doc:`NotCompromisedPassword </reference/constraints/NotCompromisedPassword>`
 constraint uses the public API provided by `haveibeenpwned.com`_.
 This option